pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/SR - Delivery Error (US).md

 1. Operation Error (we sent an extra item): Thank the customer for cooperation and close the ticket, no further action needed.
 (END)

-2. Resend (we sent a wrong item):  Fill out a RS or Service Part request on [[Resend & Replacement (JIRA)]] depending on the item missing.
+2. Resend (we sent a wrong item):  Fill out a RS or Service Part request on [[Resend & Replacement]] depending on the item missing.
 Offer the TRK# to the customer once available.
 (END)